 “Broken” doesn’t always mean page-not-found errors or web servers going down.
 Gorgeous, 100% uptime sites with the latest bells and whistles can be very much broken from a SEO perspective.
 The problems are woven into the “essence” of the site.
 All SEO work is compromised, as is traffic, for the lifetime of that website.

 We’re facing a tense moment of truth.
 How clients deal with this is telling, and predicts well how any SEO project is going to go.
-The designer has had free reign to make this shiny thing for you without the hassle with talking to an SEO consultant during development.
-It’s eye candy, and now we’re going to shred it.
-Crap.
+The designer and web developer has had free reign to make this without the hassle or friction of SEO, and we’re forced to shine a light on this.

 Our neighbor is doing renovations to their house, and I’ve noticed a stream of municipal vehicles coming by, presumably to issue permits for various phases of the job.
 Electrical has to sign off before plumbing, plumbing before drywall, and so on.
 Since each trade is trained in a specific discipline, a process of quality assurance is required by law to reduce the chances of a homeowner being faced with a costly re-engineering of any part of the project, possibly hidden under plaster and paint.

 I think that all website development projects need SEO permits or check-ins where someone focused on this discipline can be made aware of what’s happening.
 It may be URL structure, HREFLANG issues, Canonicals, meta data, schema markup or any number of other infrastructure-level items that need considered early.

 With a little planning, we can avoid ripping out walls and ceilings, enjoying the bounty of a well indexed and beautiful web site.

 image (CC) Attribution 2.0 Generic by Ruth Hartnup via Flickr